StevanovicM/CountdownTimer/README.md

 # CountdownTimer

-Timer that counts down to each friday at 6 PM.
+Timer that counts down to each Monday at 9 PM and then to each Thursday at 8 PM.

 [Link](https://stevanovicm.github.io/CountdownTimer/)